JohannHospice/strider-telegram/README.md

    (You can change it after to private when The plugin retrieve the chat Id)

 3) Add your bot to channel like administrator
+(At this time when I'm writing this docs, if you use android telegram app , you can have some problems to add your bot to the channel, don't be afraid try with your telegram desktop app)

 4) Paste bot api token to the "Telegram Bot Api token" field